Skip to main content

 ResolutionAuto (multi-shot)

-Best option when a flatbed is not available.
+A solid standalone alternative.
 Multi-shot capture helps reduce glare.
-May introduce alignment artifacts on damaged prints — check edges carefully.
+May introduce alignment artifacts on damaged prints, so check edges carefully, and remember to upload the results afterward.

 Phone CameraFallback